 With 400,000 inhabitants and almost half of Madagascar’s traditional fishers living along the coastline, human pressure on this seascape has increased dramatically in recent years through population growth, growing market demand for marine products (octopus, sea cucumbers, shark fins etc.), and long-term deficiencies in governance, law enforcement, and resource management.

-WCS’s overall objective in Toliara seascape is to improve fisheries management and promote conservation measures that are essential for the survival of the reef complexes and ensure that the livelihoods of the village communities that depend on it are sustainable.
-From 2003 to 2008, WCS has been supporting, with other partners such as Blue Ventures and Madagascar’s Institute of Marine Sciences (IHSM), the implementation of the first community based marine protected area of Madagascar around Andavadoaka (Velondriake MPA).
-In addition the Ministry of Fisheries consulted this project results in creating new fisheries legislation for an annual six - week closed season for octopus fishing across the southwest of Madagascar country starting in December 2005.
+WCS’s objective in the Toliara Seascape is to improve small-scale fisheries management, promote conservation measures that are essential for the survival of the reef complex, and ensure sustainable livelihoods for the village communities that live in the zone.
+From 2003 to 2008, WCS has been supporting, with other partners such as Blue Ventures and Madagascar’s Institute of Marine Sciences (IHSM), the implementation of the first community-based marine protected area of Madagascar around Andavadoaka (Velondriake MPA).

-Also, through a series of workshops and conservation actions since 2007to address dolphin hunting threat, WCS facilitated the establishment of the community-based Anakao Association for the Protection of Whales and Dolphins (the FMTF, a Malagasy acronym), the development of local traditional laws (DINA) related to cetacean conservation, and the creation of an education and awareness raising program in the local villages.
+As a direct response to the treat on coastal dolphins, since 2007 WCS has been working with local partners to establish the community-based Anakao Association for the Protection of Whales and Dolphins (known locally as the FMTF), and has supported this association in the development of local traditional laws related to cetacean conservation, and the creation of an education and awareness raising program in the local villages.